The Importance of Biodiversity

 - Cultural values

-The cost of replacing these services, if at all possible, would be extremely costly and therefore sustaining a healthy biodiversity is important for human wellbeing.
+The cost of replacing these, if at all possible, would be extremely high and therefore sustaining a healthy biodiversity is important for human well-being.

 A large genetic diversity also helps to prevent species extinction in the wild.
 In order to prevent problems that are associated with in-breeding, a variety of genes are necessary for survival.
 If we carry on reducing and destroying habitats as we are, interaction between species with large gene pools is going to decrease.

 Global biodiversity is under serious threat due to a range of human activities; the list of pressures is long.
 The main threats to biodiversity worldwide include:

 - Resource consumption

 - Habitat destruction

 Biodiversity is threatened by society as a whole but also by our day to day actions.
 Sometimes it can be difficult to make connections between what we do and the effects that this can have.

 As an individual, there are changes that you can make to your day to day life that will help contribute to preserving biodiversity.